RonanOkinaka/OKI/README.md

 ## Building

 At the moment, this "library" is header-only (due in large part to the heavy use of template classes).

-So, building is easy: `#include "include/oki_ecs.h"`, use the library, then compile your code.
+So, building is easy: `#include "oki/oki_ecs.h"`, use the library, then compile your code.

 There are a set of tests using `catch2`, which `CMake` will download and install automatically.
 So, the steps are similarly simple:
 - `cd test`
-- `cmake -G "your favorite generator" .`
+- `cmake .`
 - `cmake --build .`
 - `./oki_unit`